OfficeDev/O365-Angular-GettingStarted/README.md

 4. Using the **Manage Manifest** button, upload the updated manifest file.

-**Note** This sample requires a valid token be returned to the application.
-Most business applications will have a server-side component for user authentication built into the web application for security reasons.
-Azure has [three samples](https://github.com/azureadsamples?query=singlepage) that show how this can be implemented.
+**Note** ADAL JS does not validate the token received from Azure AD.
+It relies on the app’s backend to do so, and until we call the backend, we don’t know if the user obtained an acceptable token.
+Business applications should have a server-side component for user authentication built into the web application for security reasons.
+Without this backend token validation, your app is susceptible to security attacks such as the [confused deputy problem](https://en.wikipedia.org/wiki/Confused_deputy_problem).
+Check out this [blog post](http://www.cloudidentity.com/blog/2015/02/19/introducing-adal-js-v1/) for more information.

 <a name="run"/>
 ## Run the app